Types of Double Strollers

 These are the most versatile, so give parents of two the most options.
 While there are many traditional side-by-side double strollers, this category also includes tandem strollers and single strollers that convert into doubles.
 The first type is great for children who are close in age and size, but they're also wider and may not fit through some doorways.
 Tandem strollers position one child in front of the other, so are narrower.
 Many can also be used in various configurations, usually by adding extra accessories such as ride-on boards to accommodate a third child as well.
 Some single strollers, which we cover in a separate report, have optional accessories that can make them accommodate another child -- at least while one is an infant and one old enough to sit upright.

-Bad news first: Double umbrella strollers usually lack features like full-coverage sunshades, child snack trays and parent consoles that make traditional double strollers so convenient.
+Double umbrella strollers usually lack features like full-coverage sunshades, child snack trays and parent consoles that make traditional double strollers so convenient.
 You also won't typically be able to use a car seat with a double umbrella stroller.
-However, the good news is that these strollers are stripped to the basics in order to make them as light and compact as possible -- particularly good news in the world of heavy, bulky doubles.
+However, the fact that these strollers are stripped to the basics also make them light and compact -- particularly good news in the world of heavy, bulky doubles.
 They're usually a go-to for parents who travel frequently or who may need to carry their stroller onto public transportation.